Integrability Criterion for Abelian Extensions of Lie Groups: Infinite-dimensional Lie groups

 exists for all $v \in E$.
 It is of class $C^{1}$ if it is differentiable at all points of $U$ and

 is a continuous map on $U \times E$.
-Inductively we say that $f$ is of class $C^{n}$ if $df$ is a map of class $C^{n-1}$ and of class $C^{\infty}$ or smooth if it is of class $C^{n}$ for all $ n \geq 1$. \end{defn} This definition coincides with the alternative notion of \textit{convenient }smoothness \cite{K2} on Fr\'echet manifolds.
-A smooth manifold modeled on a s.c.l.c. topological vector space $E$ is a Hausdorff topological space $M$ with an atlas of local charts $\{(U_i, \phi_i)\}$ such that the transition functions are smooth on overlaps $U_i\cap U_j$.
+Inductively we say that $f$ is of class $C^{n}$ if $df$ is a map of class $C^{n-1}$ and of class $C^{\infty}$ or smooth if it is of class $C^{n}$ for all $ n \geq 1$. \end{definition} This definition coincides with the alternative notion of \textit{convenient }smoothness \cite{K2} on Fr\'echet manifolds.
+A smooth manifold modeled on a sequentially complete locally convex topological vector space $E$ is a Hausdorff topological space $M$ with an atlas of local charts $\{(U_i, \phi_i)\}$ such that the transition functions $\phi_i \circ \phi_j^{-1}:\phi_j(U_i \cap U_j)\to \phi_i(U_i \cap U_j)$ are smooth on overlaps.
 A Lie group $G$ is a smooth manifold endowed with a group structure such that the operations of multiplication and inversion are smooth.
 The Lie algebra $\mathfrak{g}$ is defined as the space of left-invariant vector fields.
 A vector field $X:G \to TG$ is left-invariant if

-where $L_{g*}$ denotes the pushforward map of the diffeomorphism $L_g:G \to G, \; h \mapsto gh$.
-By definition $X$ is completely determined by its value at the identity and $\mathfrak{g}$ is therefore identified with $T_{\mathbf{1}}G$ as topological vector spaces, endowed with the continuous Lie bracket of vector fields.
-The most striking feature of infinite-dimensional Lie theory is that results on existence and uniqueness of ordinary differential equations and the implicit function theorem do not hold beyond Banach Lie groups.
+where $L_{g*}$ denotes the pushforward map induced by the diffeomorphism $L_g:G \to G, \; h \mapsto gh$.
+By definition, $X$ is completely determined by its value at the identity and $\mathfrak{g}$ is therefore identified with $T_{\mathbf{1}}G$ as topological vector spaces endowed with the continuous Lie bracket of vector fields.
+The most striking feature of infinite-dimensional Lie theory is that results on existence and uniqueness of ordinary differential equations and the implicit function theorem cease to hold in general beyond Banach Lie groups.
 Therefore a priori there is no exponential map and even if it exists, it does not have to be locally bijective.
-The existence and smoothness of the exponential function hinges on the notion of regularity. \begin{defn} A Lie group $G$ is called regular if for each $X \in C^{\infty}([0,1],\mathfrak{g})$, there exists $\gamma \in C^{\infty}([0,1],G)$ such that
+The existence and smoothness of the exponential function hinges on the notion of regularity. \begin{definition} A Lie group $G$ is called \textit{regular} if for each $X \in C^{\infty}([0,1],\mathfrak{g})$, there exists $\gamma \in C^{\infty}([0,1],G)$ such that

 and the evolution map